grafana/k6-learn/Modules/k6 results output options.md

 An alternative to this is to use k6 Cloud. k6 Cloud is a paid SaaS platform built around k6 OSS.
 You can use k6 without using k6 Cloud, but k6 Cloud does provide some added functionalities that are quite useful, and one of them is results visualization.

 The next section talks about k6 Cloud, how to use it in conjunction with k6 OSS, and how it could help you analyze results.

+### Answers

+1. B. A is incorrect because the CSV output includes multiple metrics, not just `http_req_duration`.
+C is incorrect because `url` is the column that contains the URL for the request.
+2. A. The metric is `vus_max`, which is the number of virtual users that were running at that time (100, in this case).
+However, this does not necessarily correspond to the maximum number of VUs for the test, since the test could have ramped up further beyond this point.
+3. A. Only A has the correct syntax for outputting results.